Localizing Unsynchronized Sensors with Unknown Sources: Numerical Simulations

 \subsection{Reverberation Results}

 We now evaluate the localization performance of our approach in the presence of reverberation.

 We consider a room of dimensions $10\times10\times3$.
 The $M=K=12$ sensors and sources are randomly placed in the room.
 The sources are random Gaussian noise and do not overlap such that the segmentation at each microphone is known.
+We also test with speech sources from the Speech Commands dataset \cite{speechcommands}.
 The SNR is set to 15 dB.

 We vary the reverberation time by adjusting the wall absorption coefficients and maximum order for the image-source method.
 For each reverberation time, we simulate 20 realizations.
 While the desired reverberation times are 0 s, 0.1 s, 0.2 s, 0.3 s, 0.4 s, and 0.5 s, the actual reverberation times obtained in simulation are slightly different but close.
 The parameters are summarized in Table \ref{tab:reverbparam}.